bcharlier/HMMA238/Tests-CI/tp.md

 There are different kinds of tests:

 1. Unit tests: they test whether a function does the right thing.
-2. Integration tests: they test whether the system / process does the right thing.
+2. Integration tests: they test whether the system/process does the right thing.
 3. Non-regression tests: they test whether a bug got removed (and will not be reintroduced).

 ### How to test?